pnnl/tesp/examples/te30/README.md

 stiff circuit.
 It provides a medium-level test case for multiple transactive agents, with or without the double-auction market.

-To run and plot a case without the market:
+To run and plot a case without the market, from the Terminal:

 1. python prepare_case.py
-2. ./run0.sh
+2. ./run0.sh (Mac/Linux) or run0 (Windows)
 3. python plots.py TE_Challenge0

-To run and plot a case with the market:
+To run and plot a case with the market, from the Terminal:

 1. python prepare_case.py  # unless already done above
-2. ./run.sh
+2. ./run.sh (Mac/Linux) or run (Windows)
 3. python plots.py TE_Challenge

+To run a case from the GUI monitor:

+1. python prepare_case.py  # unless already done above
+2. python gui.py
+3. from the GUI, click **Open** to open the file tesp_monitor.json from this directory
+4. from the GUI, click **Start All** to launch the simulations
+5. from the GUI, click **Quit** to stop all simulations and exit the GUI

 ### File Directory